saintpete/twilio-go/README.md

 A client for accessing the Twilio API with several nice features:

-- Can fetch all Media for a Message concurrently

 - Easy-to-use helpers for purchasing phone numbers and sending MMS messages

 - E.164 support and other smart types.

-- Wall-clock HTTP timeouts, not socket timeouts
+- Finer grained control over timeouts with a Context, and the library uses wall-clock HTTP timeouts, not socket timeouts.

 - Easy debugging network traffic by setting DEBUG_HTTP_TRAFFIC=true in your environment.

+- Clarity; it's clear when the library will make a network request, there's no unexpected giant latency spikes when paging through resources.

+- Uses threads to fetch resources concurrently; for example, has methods to fetch all Media for a Message concurrently.

 Here are some example use cases: